Robertia: Geology and paleoenvironment

-The South African Karoo Basin expands about 300,000 km2 and contains the 145,000 km2 Beaufort Group of the Late Permian and Early Triassic.
+The South African Karoo Basin expands to about 300,000 km2 and contains the 145,000 km2 Beaufort Group of the Late Permian and Early Triassic.
 The Abrahamskraal Formation of the Beaufort group consists of the Eodicynodon, Tapinocephalus, and Pristerognathus Assemblage Zones, all of which are characterized by the prevalence and high diversity of dicynodonts.
-Robertia is found in the 1441 meter thick Tapinocephalus Assemblage Zone in the northern region of the Abrahamskraal Formation.
-According to Jirah, Robertia’s range is 200 m below the Teekloof Formation, however other sources claimed it spans into the Pristerognathus Assemblage Zone.
+Robertia is found in the 1441- meter-thick Tapinocephalus Assemblage Zone in the northern region of the Abrahamskraal Formation.
+According to Jirah, Robertia’s range is 200 m below the Teekloof Formation; however, other sources claimed it spans into the Pristerognathus Assemblage Zone.
 This inconsistency is due to the fact that Rubidge and Angielczyk misidentified Eosimops in this range as Robertia.
 Robertia has not been identified in other Mid-Permian continental deposits.

 Scarcity of fossils in the stratigraphic levels before the appearance of Robertia and its close relatives Eosimpos and Diictodon prevents accurate delineation of where members of each genus begin relative to each other.
 Dipping in the strata may have resulted in poor exposure of well defined divisional planes.
 In addition, many of the best-preserved specimens that can accurately be classified as Robertia were collected without precise location documentation.
 As a result, the range of Robertia may also extend further than is currently known.

 Robertia fossil specimens have been uncovered in mudstone and sandstone, which have been formed by river flow across the alluvial plains.
 It is thought that the paleoenvironment of the Beaufort Karoo consisted of large rivers around 350 meters wide and 11 meters deep running into a system of lakes that were no more than 50 meters deep.
 Late Permian South Africa was likely warm to hot, with average temperatures ranging from 16 to 20 °C and experienced seasonal rainfall, about 50 to 70 cm yearly, disrupting the semi-arid climate.
 There would have been occasional flash-flooding.

 Along the Permian Karoo Basin riverbanks, the vegetation included woody deciduous Glossopteris and the bamboo-like Phyllotheca.
 The lowland areas likely gave rise to a variety of ferns, mosses, and lycopods.
 This would have formed the basis of Robertia’s diet.
 There is some suggestion of the presence of stretches of savanna, but others doubt this, since ferns do not make up modern savannas.
 The region’s hot, semi-arid climate dependent on intermittent rainfall may have placed pressure on the herbivorous dicynodonts of the time, turning them towards digging for rhizomes below the ground surface.